 Because UVA was powering its previous website via a number of standalone solutions, brand consistency suffered.
 Tasks like security patching were unnecessarily arduous, and content owners with varying levels of marketing and tech-savvy had to deal with cumbersome HTML and CSS coding before FTPing files to the webserver.
 When UVA’s web team projected growth from 15 to 100 sites within a year, it became clear to them that they needed to quickly transform their hosting solution and their content processes if they were going to be able to scale.

 With many platforms in the mix, it was clear that a streamlined solution would help improve efficiency.
-Knowing that they would benefit from Acquia’s unparalleled support and flexibility, UVA’s web team ultimately chose to standardize on Acquia’s open source Cloud Enterprise platform after considering other cloud-based Drupal hosting providers and Amazon Web Services (AWS).
+Knowing that they would benefit from Acquia’s unparalleled support and flexibility, UVA’s web team ultimately chose to standardize on the Acquia Cloud Platform after considering other cloud-based Drupal hosting providers and Amazon Web Services (AWS).
 Acquia’s streamlined content creation and editing processes empowered content owners to produce content without requiring technical support, offering UVA stability and scalability within a predictable budget.

 Drupal has become the common standard at UVA in a very organic way; it is one of the few unified solutions the University employs.
 And while the replatform is ongoing, the web team was able to move 15 initial sites to Acquia in a short six-week timeframe.
 The web team sees more schools and units choosing Drupal and Acquia largely based on the success of early adopters.
 Acquia’s tools and services, combined with its open CMS, has empowered UVA’s web team to create hundreds of sites and focus on actively building Acquia Site Factory profiles for its next level of scale as the University retires legacy web servers housing thousands of sites.
 In the project’s next phase, Site Factory will go into production late this year with a push to reach 600 sites next year.